twarior/CMPM163Labs/README.md

 emmision and giving it the color of another asset in the game.
 I also made the track more transparent and added a flame trail and rainbow trail to the player's head.

+//Lab 6 Lights:
+Directional Light: Behaves like the sun, lights all objects in the scene based on the direction of the light source.
+Position is irrelevant.
+Point LIght: Works light a lightbulb, illuminates object in the scene based on the lights position and direction does not affect the illumination as it creates light equally in all directions.
+Area Light: Only work when baking a light map.
+Shine in all directions to one side of a rectangular plane.